Matter Parity Violating Dark Matter Decay in Minimal SO(10), Unification, Vacuum Stability and Verifiable Proton Decay: Dynamical Generation of RH -DM Mixing

 \subsubsection{Through VEV of Scalar Singlet in ${16}_H^{\dagger}$}

 The solutions for $m_i^{(\rm Br)}$ stated above can be understood further on the basis of spontaneous breaking of matter parity elucidated through Feynman diagram of Fig. \ref{fig:chisvev}.\\ In eq.(\ref{eq:Plmix}), $m_i^{(\rm Br)}$ can be assigned its spontaneous symmetry breaking origin through the VEV $V_{\chi}$ of the Higgs scalar singlet $\chi_S(1,0,1) \subset {16}_H^{\dagger}$ which is also a singlet under SU(5) and SM gauge theories.
 As it carries odd matter parity, the conservation of matter parity of SM down to the electroweak scale is ensured only if $V_{\chi} \le {\cal O}(v_{\rm ew})=246$ GeV.
-For the purpose of this work the scalar singlet $\chi_S(1, 0,1)$ is treated to be real \footnote{ With the SO(10) invariant piece of the Higgs potential $V_{\rm split}= M_U^2 {16}_H^{\dagger} {16}_H + \mu_{\Delta}{126}_H^{\dagger}{16}_H{16}_H+ h.c.$ where $\mu_{\Delta} \sim M_U$ a straight forward derivation shows that either the real or the imaginary part of the desired scalar singlet in ${16}_H$ can be finetuned to remain as light as possible while keeping the other near the GUT scale $M_U$.}. \\
+For the purpose of this work the scalar singlet $\chi_S(1, 0,1)$ is treated to be real \footnote{ With the SO(10) invariant piece of the Higgs potential $V_{\rm split}= M_U^2 {16}_H^{\dagger} {16}_H + [\mu_{\Delta}{126}_H^{\dagger}{16}_H{16}_H+ h.c.]+{(\rm other\,\, terms)}$, where the trilinear coupling $\mu_{\Delta} \sim M_U$, a straight forward derivation shows that any one of the real or the imaginary components of $\chi_S(1,0,1)\subset {16}_H^{\dagger}$ can be fine tuned to remain as light as possible while the other component can acquire mass near the GUT scale.
+As a result the imaginary part decouples from contributing to any physical quantity below the GUT scale and self-consistency of model predictions of this work is guaranteed.
+This result has been discussed further in more detail in Sec.\ref{sec:imchi}.}. \\

-In Fig. \ref{fig:chisvev} we have shown how the N-N$^{\prime}$ mixing is generated through the electroweak scale VEV $<\chi_S>=V_{\chi} \sim {\cal O}( M_w)$ which breaks matter parity spontaneously alone via the SO(10) invariant gauge interaction term $Y^{\chi}{16}_F.1_F.{16}_H^{\dagger}$.
+In Fig. \ref{fig:chisvev} we have shown how the N-N$^{\prime}$ mixing is generated through the electroweak scale VEV $\langle \chi_S\rangle=V_{\chi} \sim {\cal O}( M_w)$ which breaks matter parity spontaneously alone via the SO(10) invariant gauge interaction term $Y^{\chi}{16}_F.1_F.{16}_H^{\dagger}$.
 Here $Y^{\chi}$ is the associated Yukawa coupling.
 The SM gauge symmetry breaks in the usual manner through the VEV of the standard Higgs doublet $\phi \subset {10}_H$ that carries even matter parity with VEV $v_{\phi}=v_{\rm ew}= 246$ GeV.

 This gives \be m_i^{\rm Br}=Y_i^{\chi}V_{\chi} \le Y_i^{\chi} v_{\rm ew}. \ee